HPM Grease Licensing Program

-Put the “EASE” in Grease
+Put the “EASE” in Grease and SUBSCRIBE for Updates.

 While grease users and consumers are familiar with the internationally recognized GC-LB performance classification and certification mark first published in 1989 for automotive chassis and wheel bearing applications, the HPM Grease certification provides a means to easily identify greases that meet the HPM performance requirements.
 The HPM mark provides the grease user with knowledge and product availability as a first step to properly care for equipment, which is very important to the HPM Grease Program.

 If a certified HPM grease is appropriate for broader set of applications, it may reduce the number of greases needed in inventory, so inventory can be better managed and there is less opportunity to grab wrong grease out of the stock.